burlinson/AI/_posts/2025-08-17-Core-Components-Of-AI-Platfroms.md

 When a human asks a question, the prompt framework searches the vector database for similar content and retrieves the most relevant chunks.
 That retrieved content is injected into the enhanced prompt, which the LLM uses to generate a grounded answer.

-Large Language Models (LLMs) interpret prompts and contextual data to generate text.
+[Large Language Models](https://uit.stanford.edu/service/techtraining/ai-demystified/llm) (LLMs) interpret prompts and contextual data to generate text.
 They are the reasoning layer.

-Together, the vector database, the prompt framework, and the LLM participate in a workflow known as Retrieval Augmented Generation (RAG).
+Together, the vector database, the prompt framework, and the LLM participate in a workflow known as Retrieval [Augmented Generation](https://cloud.google.com/use-cases/retrieval-augmented-generation) (RAG).

 ![Simple AI Platform]({{ site.baseurl }}/assets/img/AIPlatformSImple.webp){: .mx-auto.d-block :}

 When all these components work in concert, they can make responses to human questions seem quick and easy.
 In reality, a great deal is happening under the covers, and at astonishing speed.

-The diagram above is a simplified outline to demonstrate how the components interact.
+The diagram above is a simplified outline to demonstrate conceptually how the components interact.
 There are other components not shown here, and there are also other more complex workflows.
-For example, in more advanced AI platforms the prompt framework might trigger additional retrieval steps or request fresh data from the retrieval pipeline.
+For example, in more advanced AI platforms the prompt framework might trigger additional calls on the retrieval pipelines.

-AI platforms might include additional layers not shown: Memory systems can store past interactions, multimodal pipelines handle different types of data beyond just text, and guardrails enforce safety and accuracy.
+AI platforms might include additional layers not shown above: Memory systems can store past interactions, multimodal pipelines handle different types of data beyond just text, and guardrails enforce safety and ensure accuracy.

 Increasingly, AI platforms are also incorporating agents that can take autonomous actions within defined guidelines to provide better answers.